Lightstreamer/Lightstreamer-example-StockList-client-dotnet/README.md

 This app uses the <b>.NET Standard Client API for Lightstreamer</b> to handle the communications with Lightstreamer Server.
 A simple user interface is implemented to display the real-time data received from Lightstreamer Server.
 The application uses a grid to display the real-time data.
 You can resize and drag the columns around.
 <br>
 This application uses the LightstreamerClient class to connect to Lightstreamer Server and subscribe to the 30 items.
 The client library offers auto-reconnection and auto-resubscription logic out of the box.
-The status of the connection can be seen on the top right corener or in the bottom statys bar of the demo.
+The status of the connection can be seen on the top right corener or in the bottom status bar of the demo.
 A *DataGridview* object from System.Windows.Forms is used to display the real-time updates received from Lightstreamer Server.
 The application code implements a cell highlighting mechanism, too.

 At the top right of the form there are few controls that allow you to:
  * dynamically change the transport over which the client session with the Lightstremer server is based;
  * reset the connection with the Lightstreamer server to force a new client session;
  * dynamically change the max updates frequency allowed for the subscription, varying from unlimited to 1 update every 100 seconds.

 Double-clicking on the last column a new Form will be shown with a *Chart* object from System.Windows.Forms.DataVisualization drawing a real-time serie for the quotes of the related stock.
-Each new Chart form involves a new Subscription in order to be totally released from any limitation on the frequency of updates imposed on the main subscription of the grid.
+Each new Chart form involves a new Subscription in order to be totally released from any limitation on the frequency of updates imposed on the subscription of the main grid.

 <!-- END DESCRIPTION lightstreamer-example-stocklist-client-dotnet -->